 Based in Singapore since 2015, the INTERPOL Global Complex for Innovation is the centre of our activities in cybercrime, research and development, and capacity building.
 It also provides an Asian base for the Organization in several crime areas.

-Our seven regional bureaus bring together police within a region to share experiences and tackle common crime issues:
+Our six regional bureaus bring together police within a region to share experiences and tackle common crime issues:

 - Argentina (Buenos Aires)

 - Kenya (Nairobi)

 We have three special representative offices at the African Union in Addis Ababa, the European Union in Brussels and the United Nations in New York.
 We also have a liaison office at the UN Office on Drugs and Crime in Vienna.

 These enable us to work closely with these entities who share our mission of preventing and combating transnational crime.
 We also develop joint efforts to enhance regional and global security.